 - localhost:1880/ –

 - steve-laptop:1880/ when running node-red on a remote machine

 I currently run node-red on a Raspberry Pi and use a second machine (windows 10) to create flows.

-When you open the node-red admin screen for the first time you should start with an empty work space as shown in the earlier screen shot above.
+When you open the node-red editor for the first time you should start with an empty workspace as shown in the earlier screen shot above.

 The default view is a three column layout with nodes on the left ,the flows work space in the middle and a third column on the right.